oer4sdi/OER-spatial-data-streaming/OER-Story-Board.md

 ```
 At this point, you should have all the three containers running: `zookeeper`, `kafka` and `jupyter`

-### 3.2 Preparing the PM2.5 data stream
+### 3.2 STEP - 1: Preparing the PM2.5 data stream

 The data downloading/pre-processing can be done in an automated way using the `src/step_1_data_prep.ipynb` jupyter notebook.
 The data is fetched from the `Opensensemap API` available [here](https://docs.opensensemap.org/).
-The notebook also supports dynamic map elements using the `ipyleaflet` extension for interactive learning.

 <p align="center">
      <b>The map canvas will look something like this</b>